Loans Mortgages

 USDA guaranteed loan

-For those who live in places considered rural areas, it might be possible to get a single-close loan that includes both construction and vacant land costs through the U.S. Department of Agriculture.
-USDA guaranteed loans are generally easier to get, with a debt-to-income ratio requirement of up to 50%.
-Additionally, you might not need to make a down payment with a USDA loan.
+If you want to build a home in an eligible low-density, rural area, you might consider a single-close loan through the U.S. Department of Agriculture.
+USDA-guaranteed loans are generally easier to qualify for than other loans, with no minimum credit score requirements, and allow a debt-to-income ratio of up to 41%.
+You might not need to make a down payment, either.

-Be aware, though, that you do pay mortgage insurance with one of these loans.
-Additionally, you have to meet income requirements to qualify.
+Be aware, though, that you do have to meet income requirements to qualify.
 The stated purpose of USDA loans is to help those with low to moderate incomes, so if you make more than 115% of the area’s median income, you won’t qualify for this type of financing.

 Other financing options

-If none of these programs sounds like it will work for you, it’s also possible to use other types of financing to buy land and build a house.
+If none of these programs sounds like it will work for you, you might consider other types of financing to buy land and build a house.

-However, you might end up having to sell your first home to pay off the home equity loan if you can’t keep up with the monthly payments.
+Make sure you can keep up with the monthly payments on your home equity loan, or you could be forced to sell to repay the debt.
 Another option is to rent out your first home and use that to cover your costs.

 Seller financing

-However, you’re still vulnerable to foreclosure if you can’t make payments.
-Additionally, you might end up paying a higher interest rate since the seller is personally taking on the risk that you won’t make all the payments.
-This also won’t cover the costs of the home construction so it’s not a good idea if you want to build right away.
+Seller financing has some drawbacks, however.
+You’re still vulnerable to foreclosure if you can’t make payments, and you might end up paying a higher interest rate to compensate for the risk the seller personally is taking on.
+Plus, seller-financed land still leaves you short on funds to cover the costs of home construction, so it’s not a good option if you want to build right away.

-With a teardown loan, you buy an existing home on a lot and then demolish it.
-You build a new home in its place.
+With a teardown loan, you buy an existing home and then demolish it to build a new home in its place.
 If you’re planning a teardown, there might be other complexities involved with the mortgage process.
-Yet, if you’re having trouble getting loans to buy land and build, a teardown can make it a little easier.
+On the other hand, if you’re having trouble getting loans to buy land and build, buying a teardown can make the process a little easier.

-However, it’s important to note that sometimes these loans are short-term and require a conventional mortgage at the end in order to pay them off — similar to a construction loan.
-Some lenders do offer loans that wrap everything into one loan, but you might have some difficulty getting these loans.
+However, it’s important to note that sometimes these loans are short-term and require a conventional mortgage at the end to pay them off, similar to a construction loan.
+Some lenders offer options that roll everything into one loan, but it can still be difficult to find and qualify for this type of loan.

 FAQs